kormax/apple-vas/README.md

 Depending on opreation mode, one or multiple passes can be read in a single tap.

-For correct operation all readers that implement VAS should also have properly configured [ECP](https://github.com/kormax/apple-enhanced-contactless-polling).
-Otherwise some UX/UI-related features won't work as expected.
-Following information assumes that it is used.

 Version 1 was current at the time of writing.